Friends of Music at CtK

 0 Comments

 Memorial Day is the most obviously and unilaterally difficult.
 The pain is so great, even when one has the luxury of being personally removed, that we find ourselves asking why.
 Why must this be?
 No one should ever have to endure losing a son, daughter, husband, wife, father, mother, or sibling, or friend in warfare.
-One look at a photo of Arlington, and I'm about done for.
+Beautiful as it is, I have grappled for decades with the vast and growing expanse of Arlington National Cemetery.
 When we consider the selflessness of this sacrifice, it is overwhelming.
 It's not quite so simple, but in a sense, someone died so I could have my barbecue in peace.
 When I meditate on this even for a moment, I feel viscerally as though my heart is bleeding and breaking.

 I had this feeling as a child too, learning about Abraham and Isaac.
-I breezily accepted all manner of difficult stories from the Bible growing up, but this one, I remember thinking, "WHAT???"
+God tested Abraham by asking him to sacrifice his son, Isaac; and Abraham was about to obey when God stayed his hand.
+As a child, I breezily accepted all manner of difficult stories from the Bible, but this one, not so.
+I remember thinking, "WHAT???"
 I was incredulous.
 What on earth might God be doing?
 Why play with them?
 It seemed so mean!
 There simply must be another way to test Abraham's faith.
-This did not seem to fit into the loving shepherd painting we had hanging in our hall.
+This did not seem to fit into the loving Shepherd painting we had hanging in our hall.

 I've grown to the understanding that is the exact reaction we ought to have.
 What?
 NO!
 That is too much to ask.
 That is cruel and he doesn't deserve it!
 Isn't there another way?
 How horrible!